jamieberrier/puppy_love_frontend/resources/notes.md

 - push new post to breed
 - add close button to form
 - use petfinder api breeds to seed db
+- update num_of_likes in Post.all array when updating DOM

 ## QUESTIONS / ISSUES
 - How to hide api client key and secret